cn-xcpc-tools/Polygon2DOMjudge/README.md

 - `--memory-limit`: override the memory limit for DOMjudge package (in MB), default is using the memory limit defined in polygon package.
 - `--output-limit`: override the output limit for DOMjudge package (in MB), default is using the default output limit in DOMjudge setting.
 - `--replace-sample`: replace the sample input and output with the one shipped with problem statement (e.g. prevent the sample output is different from the main and correct solution).
+- `--hide-sample`: hide the sample input and output from the problem statement, no sample data will be available for the contestants (force True if this is an interactive problem).

 ## Config

-In [config.json](config.json), you can change some special checker's validator's flag or add some checker configs manually.
+In [config.toml](./p2d/asset/config.toml), you can change some special checker's validator's flags, which will be used to replace the checker with the default output validator when `--auto` is set.

+> !!! note
+> You should not edit this file directly, instead, you should create a new file named `config.toml` or something else and pass it to the script with `--config` parameter.
+The script will merge the default config with your config.

 ## Environment Variable